 Skip to main content

-Repositories to Host Your Data
+Repositories to Find or Host Data

-If you need or want to share your data openly, you will need to identify a repository to host that data.
+Additionally, if you need or want to share your data openly, you will need to identify a repository to host that data.

 Data repositories can vary widely:

 - Free versus fees

 - Supported data types